-I was in a meeting a couple weeks ago and a man wearing glasses caught my attention.
-His glasses were smudged.
+I was in a meeting a couple weeks ago with a man wearing glasses.
+He caught my attention because his glasses were smudged.
 I mean REALLY smudged.
 Distractingly smudged.
 How was he able to see anything?
 To be honest, I desperately wanted to ask him for his glasses so I could clean them.
 I imagined him lighting up when he put them back on, “Oh Wow!
-Thanks, that’s soo much better!”
+Thanks, that’s sooo much better!”

 When we’re fatigued, pressured, stressed, etc., our lens is distorted.
 It changes how we see, like a color filter on a stage light, emphasizing some things, while obscuring others.
 Mole hills appear as mountains.
 The line between important and urgent is blurry.
 In fact, our whole world is blurry.
 Our actions don’t reflect our best selves, because we’re simply not seeing clearly.
 We often only notice it we do something that clears our lens, and the contrast makes us think, “Oh Wow!
 That’s soo much better!”

 Luckily there’s a lot of research out there about how to keep our lens clear.